gerardo-junior/nuthorizr/README.md

 # Nuthorizr

-A Authorizer app with json over stdin
+A Authorizer app with json in stdin

 ## Come on, do your tests